bad-ants-fleet/drtransformer/README.md

 ```

 ### An example cotranscriptional folding simulation
-As an example, let's do a quick investigation of a cotranscriptional folding
+As an example, we show a quick investigation of a cotranscriptional folding
 trap designed by [Xayaphoummine et al. (2006)].
-The relevant files can be found
+Briefly, two sequences are
+composed of the same palindromic subsequences (A, B, C, D) in forward and
+reverse order (`ABCD` and `DCBA`); the third sequence (`DCMA`) has a
+point mutation which changes B to M. The experiment demonstrates how the order
+of helix formation determines which structures are formed at the end of
+transcription, an effect that cannot be observed with a thermodynamic
+equilibrium prediction, because the free energies of, for example, the helices
+A:B and B:A are almost the same due to their palindromic subsequences.
-in the subfolder [`examples/`], in particular the three files [`ABCD.fa`],
+The three input files [`ABCD.fa`], [`DCBA.fa`] and [`DCMA.fa`]
-[`DCBA.fa`] and [`DCBAmod.fa`].
-Those files contain only a fasta header and the
-respective sequence from the publication.
+contain a fasta header and the respective sequence from the original publication.
+Those files can be found in the subfolder [`examples/`].

 ```sh
   ~$ cat ABCD.fa | DrTransformer --name ABCD --o-prune 0.01 --logfile
 ```
-The above command line call of DrTransformer produced two files:
+This command line call of DrTransformer produces two files:
  - `ABCD.log` contains a human-readable summary of the cotranscriptional folding process.
- - `ABCD.drf` contains the details of the cotranscriptional folding simulation.
+ - `ABCD.drf` contains the details of the cotranscriptional folding simulation in the
+ [DrForna] file format.

 #### Structure-based data analysis
 DrPlotter supports different types of visual analysis for the `.drf` file